-Dr. Leah Hochman directs the Louchheim School for Judaic studies at the University of Southern California and serves as assistant professor of Jewish Thought at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Los Angeles.
+Dr. Leah Hochman directs the Louchheim School for Judaic Studies at the University of Southern California and serves as Associate Professor of Jewish Thought at HUC-JIR's Skirball Campus in Los Angeles.

 Mendelssohn’s Ugly (under review)

 Atlas of Judaism (forthcoming from Brown Reference Group)

 “The Ugly Made Beautiful: Mendelssohn as Icon,” Journal of Modern Jewish Studies.
 July 2006, 5:2.

 “Approaches to Jewish Studies: Teaching a Methods Course,” Teaching Theology and Religion.
 Spring 2005, 8:2

 “The Other As Self: Mendelssohn, Diogenes, Bayle, and Spinoza,” Eighteenth Century Life.
 Spring 2004, 28:2